-Before your first trip take some time to review this list, as well as the local regulations in your area.
-Do you you have the necessary paperwork and licensees to operate the vessel legally?
+If you have just purchased or rented your first boat, assuming the role of captain for the first time can seem overwhelming.
+But to become a boater, you have to start somewhere.
+We think you’ll find that most recreational boaters are eager to help, if and when it’s needed.
+Before your first trip, take some time to review these tips, as well as the local regulations in your area.
+For example, do you have the necessary paperwork and licensees to operate the vessel legally?
 Do you have the required emergency gear on board?
-Do you have an emergency plan in place should the worst happen?
+Do you have an emergency plan in place?
 Be certain of the answers to these questions before your first water adventure.
-The ocean doesn’t give second chances so being prepared is key – better safe than sorry, right?
+The ocean doesn’t give second chances, so being prepared is your next best option.

 Before you commit to purchasing a boat secure a boat rental with a captain.
 You can spend the afternoon trading tips and learning about your local waterways.
 It’s easy to reserve a boat rental with a captain via the Boatsetter website.

 It’s an exciting time when you have just bought or rented a boat and everybody is lining up to spend the day on the water.
 But be careful!
 Your first few trips should only include you and a few other people.
 You should only start inviting friends aboard when you are fully confident in towing, boating, docking, and unloading.